WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

    on experience evaluating the unstable alarm
 5. Stabilise the alarm by updating the run book and sending alerts to the stable channel
-   - The runbook should be updated to note:
+   - The run book should be updated to note:
      - When the alarm was stabilised
      - Remove the assigned maintainer
      - Consolidate false positive advice or anything else that can be simplified